 Important note: in this draft, the harmony is an abstraction showing how the voiceleading works.
 (That's why there's no rhythmic activity in this part.)
-It's fine if there are parallel unisons/octaves, doubled tendency tones, etc. shown between the harmony and either the melody or the bass line.
+It's fine if there are parallel unisons/octaves, doubled tendency tones, etc. shown between the harmony and either the melody or the bass line at this point.
 However, forbidden parallels, unresolved tendency tones, etc. within the harmony are not okay.
-Also, the melody and the bass line must work well as a pair: avoid forbidden parallels, unpleasant clashes, etc.
+Also, the melody and the bass line must work well together as a pair: avoid forbidden parallels, unpleasant clashes, etc.

-Individual Appointments - April 8-9
+Individual Appointments - April 14-18

-You will sign up for a 20-minute appointment to discuss your in-progress composition and receive individual feedback and advice.
-(Class will not meet on April 9.)
+You will sign up for a 15-minute appointment to discuss your in-progress composition and receive individual feedback and advice.
 Please remember that you are welcome to schedule additional meetings with me and/or submit revised drafts for feedback.
+However, I make no guarantees that I will have time to look through a draft submitted less than a day before the final version is due.

-Final Draft - due by 10:00 a.m.
-April 16
+Final Draft - due April 25

-You will turn in three components:
+You will turn in two (optionally three) components: